timgarrels/LazyFox/README.md

 $ chmod +x LazyFox
 # Run LazyFox on the dblp graph, save the results to the 'output/' directory using a queue size of 2 and a thread count of 2
 $ ./LazyFox datasets/com-dblp.ungraph.txt output 2 2
+# Run LazyFox on the dblp graph, save the results to the 'output/' directory using a queue size of 2 and a thread count of 2, enabled dumping and an (initiaal) clustering from the file cluster_dblp.txt and no external postprocessing
+$ ./LazyFox datasets/email-Eu-core.txt output 2 2 1 0 data/cluster_dblp.txt
+# Run LazyFox on the dblp graph, save the results to the 'output/' directory using a queue size of 2 and a thread count of 2, enabled dumping, the internal clustering algorithm and invoke the user provided evaluate.py with the result file name as parameter once the algorithm has run completely.
+$ ./LazyFox datasets/email-Eu-core.txt output 2 2 1 1 0 evaluate.py
 ```

 [1] https://www.researchgate.net/publication/343408917_FOX_Fast_Overlapping_Community_Detection_Algorithm_in_Big_Weighted_Networks